eswanson166/syntactic_adaptation/README.md

-# Syntactic Adaptation
+# Syntactic Adaptation in English

-Investigating syntactic adaptation in English
+The "norming" folder contains the experiments and analysis for the audio norming study and the image norming study.